Emiliano Marcondes: AFC Bournemouth

+Norwich City

+In early October 2024, Marcondes signed a one-year contract with Norwich City.
+On 23 November, he scored his first league goal for the club in a 2–2 draw against West Bromwich Albion.
+On 29 April 2025, the club announced that it had exercised a one-year option to extend the player's contract.

 International career

 Marcondes made 43 appearances and scored 10 goals for Denmark between U17 and U21 level.
 He was a part of the U21 squad which exited in the group stage at the 2017 UEFA European U21 Championship.
 Marcondes was called into the Denmark U21 squad for the Suwon Invitational Tournament, into which the team was entered in preparation for the 2016 Summer Olympics.
 Despite appearing in each match and scoring one goal, he was not named in the Olympic squad.

 Personal life

 Marcondes was born in Hvidovre, Denmark, to a Danish father and a Brazilian mother and has one brother.
 His father is a jazz musician and his maternal grandfather is retired footballer Braz Camargo.
 At age 9, Marcondes' parents separated and he remained in Denmark to live with his father, while his mother returned to Brazil and died in 2012.
 He is affiliated with the Right to Dream Academy and was named the 2020–21 PFA Community Champion.